SteelCompendium/data-md-dse/Bestiary/Wight.md

   target: One dead ally
   effects:
   - name: Effect
     effect: 'The target revives with half their Stamina.
-The wight can’t use this maneuver again until they attack a creature with their lifestealer longsword. '
+The wight can''t use this maneuver again until they attack a creature with their lifestealer longsword. '

 ```